huntdatacenter/docs/docs/coordination/risk/resources.md

 ### [Services specifications](/services/specifications/)

 This document specify responsibilities and relevant security measures for individual services.
-The document is formally incorporated as an appendix to your services agreement.
+The document is formally incorporated as an appendix to the services center agreement.

 ### More information